 You can visit some of the caverns yourself and take guided tours around the mines that house this extraordinary gem.
 Your cavern guide may even be one of the small team that painstakingly hand mine the gem during the winter months.
 There are gift shops alongside some of the caverns and a store in nearby Castleton should you wish to own a piece of this multi-colored homegrown treat.

 Found: Aberdeenshire, Scotland

-Historically, much of the Quartz material was too dark for use in jewellery, and so the jewellers of the time experimented with heat treating the gem.
-Successful attempts turned the rough material a sumptuous honey to amber colour, so were sold as Citrine.
+Historically, much of the Quartz material was too dark for use in jewelry, and so the jewelers of the time experimented with heat treating the gem.
+Successful attempts turned the rough material a sumptuous honey to amber color, so were sold as Citrine.
 Queen Victoria and Prince Albert had a fascination with the stone, and after Prince Albert acquired Balmoral in 1848 the couple acquired quite a collection of Cairngorm Quartz, much of which still resides at the house.

 Cairngorm Quartz has left its mark on the country in which it formed, having been designated the National Gemstone of Scotland.
 Sadly, the days of any large-scale attempts to mine the area are long over and notable discoveries of gem quality material are seldom made.
 Should you ever visit, you’ll almost certainly find non-gem grade Milky Quartz scattered about, though.
 If you’re really fortunate, just maybe you’ll see something much darker and more mysterious twinkling away in the stream beds or rocks nearby.

 Found: Carmarthenshire, Wales